MCP Server

 dataset_ids | string[] | Optional.
 Associated dataset UUIDs. |

-Search for memories and skills by semantic similarity.
+Search Knowledge records and skills by semantic similarity.

 Parameters: